imse440/imse440.github.io/syllabus/syllabus.md

 **Policies**

 - All homework will be posted and submitted on Canvas.
-- **Late homework will not be accepted** without valid documented excuse.
+- **Late homework will not be accepted** without a valid documented excuse.
 Barring extraordinary circumstances, the documented excuse must be available to the instructor at least two (2) academic calendar days prior to the deadline.
 Valid excuses include your own illness or injury, family emergencies, certain University-approved curricular and extra-curricular activities, and religious holidays.
-- It is highly recommended to submit early.
-You can submit unlimited number of times for each assignment.
-Only the latest submission will be graded.
-You are responsible for any last-minute technical or non-technical issues.
-- The excuses that will not be accepted include, but not limited to,
+- The excuses that will not be accepted include, but are not limited to,
   - missed the deadline by *any* amount of time
-  - missed the deadline due to last-minute issues (e.g., network, computer)
+  - missed the deadline due to last-minute technical issues (e.g., network, computer) or non-technical issues
   - submitted incomplete file(s) (e.g., missing the data files that are needed to run your code)
   - submitted a wrong file(s)
   - submitted to a wrong assignment
+- It is highly recommended to submit early.
+You can submit an unlimited number of times for each assignment.
+Only the latest submission will be graded.
+- **Your one lowest homework grade will be dropped when calculating the final grade.** No questions asked.
+An un-submitted work counts as zero.
 - Graded homework would be returned in typically two weeks.
 The solutions will also be posted on Canvas.
 It is recommended to go through the solutions (even briefly) for your study purposes.
-- **We will drop your one lowest homework grade when calculating the final grade.**
-An un-submitted work counts as zero.

 **Format requirements**